manticoresoftware/manticoresearch/manual/english/References.md

   * [diskchunk_flush_write_timeout](Server_settings/Searchd.md#diskchunk_flush_write_timeout) - Timeout for auto-flushing a RAM chunk if there are no writes to it
   * [diskchunk_flush_search_timeout](Server_settings/Searchd.md#diskchunk_flush_search_timeout) - Timeout for preventing auto-flushing a RAM chunk if there are no searches in the table
   * [docstore_cache_size](Server_settings/Searchd.md#docstore_cache_size) - Maximum size of document blocks from document storage held in memory
+  * [embeddings_threads](Server_settings/Searchd.md#embeddings_threads) - Maximum number of threads the embeddings library may use when generating vectors for auto-embedding inserts, `ALTER TABLE` KNN rebuilds, and KNN text-query embedding
   * [expansion_limit](Creating_a_table/NLP_and_tokenization/Wildcard_searching_settings.md#expansion_limit) - Maximum number of expanded keywords for a single wildcard
   * [grouping_in_utc](Server_settings/Searchd.md#grouping_in_utc) - Enables using UTC timezone for grouping time fields
   * [ha_period_karma](Server_settings/Searchd.md#ha_period_karma) - Agent mirror statistics window size